 My mom is a trove of wise words.
 She has a few nuggets of advice that have been on repeat for as long as I can remember: “You get what you pay for,” “Things usually work out for the best” and, of course, the most important, “Always have a can of Woolite at your house.”

 The story goes that my mom, a brave woman who dared to have white carpet and a white couch while raising two young kids in her home, served us red spaghetti one night for dinner.
 “Your sister walked over to the couch and dumped her entire plate on it,” she told me.
 “It looked like a crime scene after I removed the noodles.”

 But she got out her trusty can of Woolite, and the red sauce magically disappeared.
-“The couch looked as white as the day I bought it,” she recalls.
+“The couch looked as white as the day I bought it,” she recalled.

-Woolite Upholstery Cleaner and Stain Remover, $15, Amazon
+Woolite Upholstery Cleaner and Stain Remover, $4, Walmart